jon-xu/scSplit/README.md

    c) Below files will be generated:

-      "scSplit_result.csv": barcodes assigned to each of the N+1 cluster (N singlets and 1 doublet cluster), doublet marked as DBL-<n> (n stands for the cluster number)
+      "scSplit_result.csv": barcodes assigned to each of the N+1 cluster (N singlets and 1 doublet cluster), doublet marked as DBL-<n> (n stands for the cluster number), e.g SNG-0 means the cluster 0 is a singlet cluster.
       "scSplit_dist_variants.txt": the distinguishing variants that can be used to genotype and assign sample to clusters "scSplit_dist_matrix.csv": the ALT allele Presence/Absence (P/A) matrix on distinguishing variants for all samples as a reference in assigning sample to clusters, NOT including the doublet cluster, whose sequence number would be different every run (please pay enough attention to this)
       "scSplit_PA_matrix.csv": the full ALT allele Presence/Absence (P/A) matrix for all samples, NOT including the doublet cluster, whose sequence number would be different every run (please pay enough attention to this)